L5 / IC4 · 5–8 years

 Where Senior MLE candidates fail

-A few common mistakes that get Senior MLE candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Senior MLE candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Walking through past ML work as "I trained a model that did X" without saying what production constraints shaped the design.